janten/OpenCLKit/README.md

 OpenCLKit
 =========
 OpenCLKit is a Objective-C wrapper around the OpenCL C interface.
+This Mac OS X framework is being developed as part of my PhD thesis on parallel algorithms in medical imaging.

 How To
 ------